wp-plugins/zemanta/readme.txt

 Amazon affiliate support allows you to quickly link to books, music CD's and DVD's and earn money in the process.

-You can try it out without installing the plug-in through [Firefox or Internet Explorer extension](http://www.zemanta.com/download "Zemanta download").
 Get to know [more about Zemanta](http://www.zemanta.com).

 == Installation ==